Hockey Weekend Across America: 2024

 In 2024, TNT revived the Hockey Day in America tradition with a doubleheader on February 25.
 The first game involved the Tampa Bay Lightning at the New Jersey Devils, and the second game featured the Philadelphia Flyers at the Pittsburgh Penguins.
 The games would also mark the beginning of TNT's late-season Sunday slate of games.

 2025

 In 2025, Hockey Day in America returned with a doubleheader on February 23.
 The first game involved the Edmonton Oilers at the Washington Capitals, and the second game featured the New York Rangers at the Pittsburgh Penguins.
 Both games aired on TNT, marking the beginning of their late-season Sunday slate of games.
 Additionally, ESPN+ aired a third game, which featured the Toronto Maple Leafs at the Chicago Blackhawks.
 In addition, TNT's sister channel TruTV, along with ESPN2 and other Disney platforms, aired "Skate for LA Strong", a benefit celebrity hockey game raising funds for the LA Fire Relief Fund.

+2026

+Hockey Day in America on TNT took place on March 8 with a matinee doubleheader.
+The first game featured the Minnesota Wild visiting the Colorado Avalanche, followed by the Boston Bruins visiting the Pittsburgh Penguins.